-Because they are used only if IA32_EFER.LME = 0, 32-bit paging and PAE paging are used only in legacy protected mode.
-Because legacy protected mode cannot produce linear addresses larger than 32 bits, 32-bit paging and PAE paging translate 32-bit linear addresses.
+Because 32-bit paging and PAE paging are used only in legacy protected mode and because legacy protected mode cannot produce linear addresses larger than 32 bits, 32-bit paging and PAE paging translate 32-bit linear addresses.

-Because it is used only if IA32_EFER.LME = 1, 4-level paging is used only in IA-32e mode.
-(In fact, it is the use of 4-level paging that defines IA-32e mode.)
+4-level paging and 5-level paging are used only in IA-32e mode.
 IA-32e mode has two sub-modes:

 - Compatibility mode.
-This mode uses only 32-bit linear addresses.
-4-level paging treats bits 47:32 of such an address as all 0. - 64-bit mode.
-While this mode produces 64-bit linear addresses, the processor ensures that bits 63:47 of such an address are identical.
-4-level paging does not use bits 63:48 of such addresses.
+This sub-mode uses only 32-bit linear addresses.
+In this sub-mode, 4-level paging and 5-level paging treat bits 63:32 of such an address as all 0. - 64-bit mode.
+While this sub-mode produces 64-bit linear addresses, the processor enforces canonicality, meaning that the upper bits of such an address are identical: bits 63:47 for 4-level paging and bits 63:56 for 5-level paging.
+4-level paging (respectively, 5-level paging) does not use bits 63:48 (respectively, bits 63:57) of such addresses.